-A judgment of dismissal, without prejudice, for want of prosecution, may be filed and entered on the court's own motion, following notice by the court of intent to dismiss pursuant to ORCP 54B(3), 90 days after the date a claim is filed, unless the claim is set for a hearing or a default judgment is entered.
+A judgment of dismissal, without prejudice, for want of prosecution, may be filed and entered on the court's own motion, following:

+- (1) A notice by the court of intent to dismiss pursuant to ORCP 54B(3), 90 days after the date a claim is filed, unless the claim is set for a hearing or a default judgment is entered. - (2) A notice by the court to file a formal complaint following the defendant's request for a jury trial, 21 days after the notice was sent, unless a formal complaint has been filed.